yhlabsai-tech/Heritiers-Berthelot/journal/README.md

   agreements — both logged in the decisions journal for follow-up.
 - The next step isn't development anymore: invite the first person who didn't build this platform.
+# 2026-08-16 —
+## What I did
+I reused the logo and visual identity of our LinkedIn account (designed by Enzo) to improve the website's design.

+We received a response to the email we sent to the group of teachers.
+Thanks to their feedback, we identified several inconsistencies between our objectives and what was written in the association's statutes, particularly regarding the membership fee.
+Initially, we wanted membership to be free, but we quickly realized that this would not be financially sustainable given the costs of the server, insurance, domain name, and events.

+This email also highlighted one of our biggest mistakes: we had not yet contacted the headmaster of the high school.
+This should have been one of our first steps before moving forward with the project.

+Unfortunately, I also reached my weekly usage limit on Claude.ai, which means I have to wait until Thursday before I can continue working on the website.
+This unexpected break made me realize how dependent I had become on AI tools.
+Perhaps I confused speed with haste.
+In my attempt to move as quickly as possible, I did not always take the time to fully understand every tool I was using.
+Moreover, most of my session reports were written by Claude simply because I lacked the time to write them myself.

+As a result, I plan to revisit these reports and make them more personal.
+I have not yet decided whether I will rewrite them completely or simply edit them while leaving some trace of the original AI-assisted version.

+## What remains to be done
+Reply to Thamma's email.
+Amend the association's statutes.
+Inform the school administration, especially the headmaster, about the project.